Shendidy/CV/README.md

 - **Reading:**

     When I get a chance, I enjoy reading for authors like Dan Brown, and Sidney Sheldon.
-- **Walking:**

-    Whenever possible, I prefer to go to my destinations walking.
-And in the weekends I take my family to walk around beautiful parks or to explore London city.

 [(Back to top)](#sherif-shendidy)
 </div>